-12. Net Loss Per Share
+11. Net Loss Per Share

 Basic and diluted net loss per share is determined by dividing net loss attributable to common stockholders by the weighted-average common shares outstanding during the period.
-In 2020, the net loss applicable to common stockholders did not equal net loss due to the accretion of the beneficial conversion feature of Series B Preferred Stock in the amount of \$7.9 million.
-The beneficial conversion feature was initially recorded as a discount on the Series B Preferred Stock with a corresponding amount recorded to Additional Paid-in Capital.
-The discount on the Series B Preferred Stock was then immediately written off as a deemed dividend as the Series B Preferred Stock does not have a stated redemption date and is immediately convertible at the option of the holder.
-The Company has computed diluted net loss per common share after giving consideration to all potentially dilutive common shares, including convertible preferred stock and options to purchase common stock during the period determined using the if-converted method, except where the effect of including such securities would be antidilutive.
+The Company has computed diluted net loss per common share after giving consideration to all potentially dilutive common shares, including convertible preferred stock (if any such convertible preferred stock were outstanding), and options to purchase common stock during the period determined using the if-converted method, except where the effect of including such securities would be antidilutive.
 Because the Company has reported net losses since inception, these potential common shares have been anti-dilutive and basic and diluted loss per share have been the same.